DorothyTamYiLing/GWarrange/documents/tutorials.md

 Colour indices refer to the "colour index" column in the corresponding *kmer4plot.txt file (with the same prefix), hence the corresponding kmers.

+**Important notes:**

+Boundaries between genome region 1500000 and 2500000 were not detected using ext100_merge3_ISreplaced_genomes.
+This is because this inversion is mediated by homologous sequence blocks that are several thousands bp in size.
+Inversion boundary can only be detected when the whole homologous sequence blocks is completely replaced by shorter place holder sequence.

 Reference: Weigand, M.R., Williams, M.M., Peng, Y., Kania, D., Pawloski, L.C., Tondella, M.L. and CDC Pertussis Working Group, 2019.
 Genomic survey of Bordetella pertussis diversity, United States, 2000–2013.
 Emerging infectious diseases, 25(4), p.780.